Nizza Monferrato Wine Region

 The Nizza DOCG wines must adhere to a long list of grape growing and winemaking constraints.
 The members work together every year and blind taste each other’s wines, offering constructive criticism, looking for ways to improve.
 In this way, the Nizza DOCG Barbera wines have and will continue to attain greatness and an honorable reputation in the global market.
 Imagine if all regions’ winemakers worked together like this!

-While there are a plethora of outstanding producers of Barbera from Nizza—you can find a complete listing here – a couple of them are notable and worth visiting not only because of the wine they produce, but also because of their history in the region.
+While there are a plethora of outstanding wine producers of Barbera from Nizza—you can find a complete listing here – a couple of them are notable and worth visiting not only because of the wine they produce, but also because of their history in the region.

 The legendary producer, Coppo, located in the village of Canelli offers visits to their underground historical cellars which are included as part of the Langhe-Roero and Monferrato UNESCO World Heritage site.
 Built in the early 1700s, the Coppo cellars reach depths of 130 feet and open through 16,000 square feet into the hills of Canelli.